-In June 2011, BioMarin commenced a Phase 3 clinical trial in the United States studying FirdapseTM for the treatment of LEMS, which trial has been transferred to us pursuant to the License Agreement.
-The trial is designed as a randomized, double-blind, placebo-controlled, discontinuation trial in approximately 36 LEMS patients.
-After patients have been treated with amifampridine phosphate for at least 91 days, they are randomly assigned to either continue on amifampridine phosphate or be discontinued to placebo over a 2-week period.
-They are then returned to open label amifampridine phosphate treatment for a two-year follow-up period.
+In June 2011, BioMarin commenced a Phase 3 clinical trial in the United States studying FirdapseTM for the treatment of LEMS, which trial was transferred to us pursuant to the BioMarin License Agreement.
+The trial was designed as a randomized double-blind, placebo-controlled discontinuation trial in approximately 36 LEMS patients.
+After patients were treated with amifampridine phosphate for at least 91 days, they were randomly assigned to either continue on amifampridine phosphate or be discontinued to placebo over a 2-week period.
+They were then returned to open label amifampridine phosphate treatment for a two-year follow-up period.